 New chairperson for HERMES AWARD jury

 Prof. Dr.-Ing.
-Reimund Neugebauer, President of the Fraunhofer Gesellschaft, has been appointed the new chair of the HERMES AWARD jury and will thus play a key role in the ongoing growth and development the world’s leading technology prize over the years ahead.
-Presented annually at the grand Opening Ceremony of HANNOVER MESSE, the HERMES AWARD recognizes innovation excellence in products and technological solutions.
+Reimund Neugebauer, President of the Fraunhofer Society, has been appointed the new chair of the HERMES AWARD jury and will thus play a key role in the ongoing growth and development the world’s leading technology prize over the years ahead.
+Presented annually at the grand Opening Ceremony of HANNOVER MESSE, the HERMES AWARD recognizes innovation excellence in products and technological solutions.05 Nov.
+2018

 Once submissions are closed, an independent jury headed by Professor Reimund Neugebauer will meet to assess them and determine the winner.
 "The HERMES AWARD is something of an institution in Germany’s research and development sector, and so it is a great honor for me to chair its jury," Professor Neugebauer said.
 "We would like to work with German and international technology experts to further develop this important award.
 As part of our ongoing search for pioneering innovations, we would like to take a broader perspective and further sharpen the focus on target group-specific solutions."